Beef Barbacoa Tacos – Slow Cooker Recipe

 16 corn tortillas

 - Set Up Slow Cooker: In your slow cooker, stir together the beef broth, garlic, half of the red onion, the juice of 1 lime, cumin, oregano, and chipotles.
-Add the beef and season with 1 teaspoon of salt.
+Add the bay leaves (if using), beef and season with 1 teaspoon of salt.

 - Cook: Cover the slow cooker and cook on Low heat for 8 hours.
 Shred the beef in the cooker and stir into the sauce.